JuliaCI/PkgTemplates.jl/README.md

 Information on each keyword as well as plugin types can be found in the [documentation](https://christopher-dG.github.io/PkgTemplates.jl/stable).

-If that looks like a lot of work, you can also create templates interactively:
+If that looks like a lot of work, you can also create templates interactively with `interactive_template`:

 [![asciicast](https://asciinema.org/a/bqBwff05mI7Cl9bz7EqLPMKF8.png)](https://asciinema.org/a/bqBwff05mI7Cl9bz7EqLPMKF8)

+And if that's **still** too much work for you, you can call `interactive_template` with `fast=true` to use default values for everything but username and plugin selection.

 ## Comparison to [PkgDev](https://github.com/JuliaLang/PkgDev.jl)